dandyvica/rbfd/readrbf/source/doc/help.md

 "--gf" is also specified, this --gl comes first.

 --gr condition
-: Grep records: include records matching condition
+: Grep records: include records matching condition.

 -i file
 : Full path and name of the file to be read and converted.